Core Concepts

 Architecture

-Forge uses a modular architecture with dependency injection.
+Forge Kernel uses a modular architecture with dependency injection.
 It's built to be simple and flexible.
+Think of it like a foundation with utilities — you get the foundation, plumbing, electrical, and basic structure.
+You decide what to build on top.

 Dependency Injection